cmdPromptCritical/python-cloudflare-dynamic-ip-updater/GET_IP_FUNCTIONS.md

 All errors are logged using the existing logging configuration.

+## Enhanced run() Function

+The main `run()` function has been enhanced to use these IP retrieval functions for more intelligent update detection:

+### New Behavior:
+1. **Dual IP Checking**: Compares current IP against both:
+   - Last saved IP (existing behavior)
+   - Current DNS record IP (new functionality)

+2. **Selective Updates**: Only updates records that actually need updating:
+   - Checks each DNS record individually
+   - Skips records that already have the correct IP
+   - Reduces unnecessary API calls

+3. **Update Verification**: After each update:
+   - Re-checks the DNS record to verify the update succeeded
+   - Logs verification results
+   - Provides better error detection

+4. **Enhanced Logging**: Provides detailed information about:
+   - Which records need updating and why
+   - Verification results for each update
+   - Summary of actions taken

+### Update Triggers:
+The script will update DNS records if **either** condition is true:
+- Current external IP ≠ last saved IP, **OR**
+- Current external IP ≠ any DNS record IP

+### Benefits:
+- **Reduced API Usage**: Fewer unnecessary update calls
+- **Better Accuracy**: Handles corrupted/missing last IP files
+- **Fault Tolerance**: Continues with other records if one fails
+- **Verification**: Confirms updates were successful
+- **Detailed Monitoring**: Better logging for troubleshooting

 ## Integration Notes

 These functions integrate seamlessly with the existing codebase: